zxphyrx/highway/app/views/overview/parents.md

 If you have any questions, please don't hesitate to email: alexren@hackclub.com

-We will also have multiple Parents Calls on Zoom, a few weeks before the event, for more general information.
+We will also have multiple Parents Calls on Zoom for more general information, a few weeks before the event.